EthanAI/ParkingGarageApp/README.md

 			Depreciated.
 Does not seem to occur near any of my garages Fix startup bug
 			First connect of the day from home crashes
+		Not saving settings to file
+			UserSettings class has no fields when debugged.
+So odd.